nkklobodu/iot-water-monitoring-and-conservation/README.md

 ## Future Plans
-  * Add support for additional sensors, such as a pH sensor or temperature sensor
+  * Add support for additional sensors, such as a pH sensor or temperature sensor for more comprehensive analysis of water data.
-  * Implement automatic notifications or alerts when certain thresholds are reached or when certain conditions are detected
+  * Implement automatic notifications or alerts via email or sms when the water level falls below a certain threshold or when the flow or usage exceeds a certain limit.
+  * Add a user interface or web interface to allow users to:
+    - configure and control the system by setting custom thresholds, data logging frequency, and schedule automatic tank filling.
+    - visualize the current data with charts and graphs without the need to download it.
-  * Integrate the system with a cloud platform or remote server for remote access and data visualization
+  * Integrate the system with a cloud platform to enable configuring the system and monitoring water usage and quality from anywhere in the world.
-  * Optimize the code for better performance and reliability
+  * Optimize the code for better performance and reliability.
+For example, optimizing the code for faster data collection and processing, or reducing the code size to save memory on the ESP32 board.
-  * Add a user interface or web interface for configuring and controlling the system

 ## Road Map
 - [ ] Add support for additional sensors
-- [ ] Implement automatic notifications
+- [ ] Implement automatic notifications or alerts
+- [ ] Add a user interface
 - [ ] Integrate the system with a cloud platform
 - [ ] Optimize the code
-- [ ] Add a user interface

 ## Contributions